Skin Cancer Misdiagnosis Claims

 A diagnosis of any type of cancer can have a huge impact on a patient’s life, with physical, health and financial implications.
 All medical practitioners have a legal duty to provide acceptable standards of care as laid out by the General Medical Council, and failure to abide by these regulations can lead to late diagnosis, misdiagnosis and errors in treatment.

 If you have suffered from a skin cancer misdiagnosis, you may be eligible to make a claim for compensation.
-Our solicitors have a wealth of experience in securing the highest settlement awards possible, and we would be pleased to support you in securing justice for the substandard and negligent treatment that you have suffered.
+Personal injury solicitors have a wealth of experience in securing the highest settlement awards possible, and would be pleased to support you in securing justice for the substandard and negligent treatment that you have suffered.

 What is skin cancer?

 Skin cancer is mostly associated with overexposure to harmful sun rays or radiation.
 Mutations in the skin’s cells can lead to lumps, sores and wounds that will not naturally heal.
 Skin cancer diagnosis will fall into one of two type.
 These are non-melanoma and melanoma.
 A definition of each is given below.